 I love making Anthropologie inspired crafts.
 I used a heart pillow as my inspiration and made a Christmas pillow with ornaments instead.

-I saw this heart pillow on Pinterest which was inspired by Anthropologie and I immediately knew I needed to make one.
+I saw this heart pillow by Anthropologie (which was priced at almost $200) and I immediately knew I needed to make one.
 But I wanted to make a Christmas pillow with ornaments, not hearts!

 I don’t know about you, but I’m a big fan of decorations that are festive, but not overwhelming.
 This pillow was a bit vintage and also a bit farmhouse.
 And what’s better than a holiday-inspired Christmas pillow with antique ornaments!